Video shows cops warning man to exit vehicle before they fire guns 12 times

 It wasn’t clear in the video which officers fired the fatal shots, or even how many of them fired their weapons.

-The name of the man shot dead and the officers who fired their weapons were not been released on Tuesday.
+Police had not released the name of the man shot dead or the names of the officers who fired their weapons by Tuesday.
 Though the fatal shots were fired by Miami-Dade police officers, the Florida Department of Law Enforcement is investigating.

+WPLG Channel 10 identified the man as Rolando Roman Delgado, 50.
+Records from the Florida Department of Law Enforcement show Delgado was arrested on a domestic battery charge in 2014.
+The case was later dropped.
+He was also charged with leaving the scene of an accident in August.

 The two-minute, 15-second cellphone video was first posted on the Facebook page of a woman named Ashley Arbeleaz.
 She could not be reached on Tuesday.